 “After nearly four years of difficult negotiations, we went into that meeting with no expectations,” said Sterling, “but our perseverance and tenacity paid off with a deal that included substantial pay increases and vastly improved work rules that enhance our pilots’ quality of life.”

-The incoming MEC leaned heavily on the experienced staff of ALPA’s Communications, Economic & Financial Analysis, IT, and Representation Departments to pull together all the resources necessary to launch a tentative agreement education campaign that provided the 225 pilots ample opportunities to learn about the new deal prior to casting their ballots.
-On March 21, the pilot group voted to ratify the agreement.
-Of the approximately 94 percent of the pilots who voted, 77 percent were in favor of the agreement.
+The MEC-elect worked tirelessly with the experienced staff from ALPA’s Communications, Economic & Financial Analysis, IT, and Representation Departments to pull together the resources necessary to conduct an educational campaign so that the pilots could have all their questions answered before casting their vote on the tentative agreement.
+On March 21, of the 94 percent of pilots who voted, 77 percent voted to ratify the collective bargaining agreement.

 Pilot leaders spent the next few months working with management to successfully implement the new contractual provisions.
 In addition, they focused on appointing new volunteers to staff the various MEC committees that make the pilot group function successfully.

 “We relied heavily on the cadre of volunteers already working on behalf of the pilots, but also needed to draw from our pilot base to staff committees that needed attention and focus,” Sterling noted.
 “Fortunately, we had a vast pool of talented pilots who were willing to share their expertise in supporting their fellow pilots.”

 By fall, MEC leaders felt they were better positioned to turn their attention to strategic planning, a process designed to produce decisions and actions that shape and guide the MEC—what it does and why it does it, with a focus on the future.